The 3 AM Question That Haunts Every Entrepreneur

 Given our accelerator experience, it seemed obvious — everyone we'd worked with talked about needing a "better web presence" but couldn't afford proper development.

 So Wabbit started as a web design shop.
-Not because I wanted to build an agency, but because I was trying to prove a methodology.
+Not because I wanted to build an agency, not because I was a web designer (I wasn't), but because I was trying to prove a process.

-In spite of that, we were profitable in the first month.
-15 clients in 30 days.
+In spite of ideas like that, we were profitable in the first month; landing 15 clients within our first 30 days.

-While Wabbit itself was in no danger, watching 50% of our client roster go under in the first few weeks, something became blindingly clear:
+While Wabbit itself was in no danger, watching 50% of our clients go under in those first weeks made one fact stunningly clear:

 Websites weren't the bottleneck.
-Their business-building understanding was.
+Their business fundamentals were.

 These entrepreneurs didn't need prettier designs.
 They didn't need status quo "how to market my business" search results.
 They needed proper fundamentals.
 Systematic discovery and validation.
 Method marketing.
 Lean principles.
 The discipline to prove demand before building.

-They needed the exact methodology I'd been using and teaching for over a decade.
+They needed the exact process I'd been using and teaching for nearly two decades.

 The Revelation